Meta Clustering for Collaborative Learning: Simulated Data Experiments

-In this section, we present three simulation settings.
-Each example in the simulations is repeated 50 times.
-Theoretically speaking, the data are not needed to be standardized because only the functional relation between $Y$ and $\bm{X}$ matters.
-So one cluster may contain two datasets of which the responses or predictors are not in the same scale or range.
-However, the nonparametric method usually requires a compact support, which may cause some computational issues.
-Throughout the experiments, we preprocess $\bm{X}$ and $Y$ in each learner by standardization.
+In this section, we present two simulation settings.
+Each example is repeated $100$ times.
+From a theoretical view, no standardization of the data is required since only the function relationship between $Y$ and $\bm{X}$ matters.
+So one cluster may contain two sub-datasets/learners whose responses or predictors are not on the same scale.
+However, the nonparametric method usually requires compact support, which may cause some computational issues.
+In the experiments, we standardize $\bm{x}$ and $y$ in each sub-dataset/learner.

-\subsection{Simulation 1: Clustering accuracy}
+\subsection{Simulation 1: clustering accuracy}

-This example is to demonstrate that the clustering accuracy of our method.
-A clustering result is called accurate if both the number of clusters is correctly identified and each learner's label matches the underlying truth (up to a permutation).